jiqiujia/imllib-spark/README.md

 A package contains three Spark-based implementations.
 It includes
  * Factorization Machines (LibFM)
  * Field-Awared Factorization Machine (FFM)
- * Conditional Random Fields (CRFs)
+ * Conditional Random Fields (CRF)

 This package can be imported as a dependency in other codes.
-Then, all functions of LibFM, FFM and CRFs in this package can be used.
+Then, all functions of LibFM, FFM and CRF in this package can be used.

 # Build from Source
 ```scala